JustasB/hoc2swc/README.md

 Note to packaged NEURON users, if you start `nrniv -python` from the directory where the hoc2swc.py file is located OR append the location to the PYTHONPATH environment variable, the above lines will work for you as well.

+# How it works
+Surprisingly, [there is no easy way to save cell morphologies built using NEURON as SWC files](https://www.neuron.yale.edu/phpBB/viewtopic.php?t=787).
+Which means, it's difficult to compute cell model morphology metrics using tools like [L-Measure](http://cng.gmu.edu:8080/Lm/), or use an [SWC viewer](https://neuroinformatics.nl/HBP/morphology-viewer/), which works with SWC files.
+It's possible to [import SWC files into NEURON](https://www.neuron.yale.edu/phpBB/viewtopic.php?t=3257), but not export.

+However, NEURON allows [saving cell morphology as NeuroML](https://www.neuron.yale.edu/phpBB/viewtopic.php?t=1926#p7019), which can be translated to SWC (this library does that).
+To do this, a cell model must be initialized ("loaded") within NEURON, and then all the initialized cells can be saved as NeuroML using ModelView.
+This library then parses the NeuroML file and translates it to SWC.

+While this approach requires a running instance of NEURON, it avoids the need to write a NEURON HOC file parser -- it simply leverages NEURON's HOC parser and NeuroML exporter.
+As a side effect, this approach also allows converting NEURON cell model morphologies to be convertable to SWC, even if HOC was not used to build the cell model (e.g. multiple HOC files or a Python script).

 # Issues
-If you encounter an issues, first make sure it's not due to NEURON itself -- this library simply interacts with the NEURON executables.
+If you encounter an issue, first make sure it's not due to NEURON itself -- this library simply interacts with the NEURON executables.
 If it is, please contact the [NEURON team](https://www.neuron.yale.edu/phpBB/).
 If the issue is with this library, please create an [issue on Github](https://github.com/JustasB/hoc2swc/issues).

 # Contributing